PoojaSharma227/THESPARKFOUNDATIONINTERNSHIP_DS_INTERN/README.md

 # Description

-in this internship I learn skills like How to build unsupervised Machine Learning and how to do EDA for business Analysis
+in this internship I learn skills like How to build unsupervised Machine Learning and how to do EDA for Retail business